apnadkarni/tcl-cffi/README.md

 Limitations in the current version include

 - No support of functions taking variable number of arguments
-- No support for callbacks from C code

 ## Changes in 1.0b4